 Onavo is a VPN client by data security app developers Onavo Protect.
 The company was acquired by Facebook earlier, but it has now started popping up on Facebook’s iOS app, with a banner that reads “protect” smack in the navigation menu.
 It is hard to miss!
-Clicking on this “Protect” banner redirects all users to the Onavo Protect VPN app, which is listed on Apple’s app store.
+Clicking on this “Protect” banner redirects all users to the Onavo Protect VPN Android app, which is listed on Android’s app store.

 Most people will feel the urge to click as a VPN is meant to enhance security.
 You’d say “hey this is great, Facebook is giving me a free VPN app.”
 Though in reality, it is more than a VPN, it is corporate spyware at its best.

 The question in my mind and perhaps in the minds of all readers is that why would Facebook even care how people are accessing the social network?
 Why would it care so much as to invest nearly a billion dollars in buying a VPN software development company and then give it for free?
 As with everything in life, nothing is really free.

 Marketing the VPN feature within Facebook will and has obviously led to a massive boost in users of the app.
 The app promises to warn Facebook users of potentially harmful and malicious websites.
 But is that really all Onavo does?
 I don’t think so and here is why.